Pilgrims in Colonial America, a Quick Summary of New England’s Founding Fathers

 June 9, 1619 — The Virginia Company of London grants the Separatists a charter, which gives them permission to settle at the mouth of the Hudson River, at the site of present-day New York City.

-February 1620 — The Separatists join a joint-stock company to raise money to pay for the voyage to help pay for transportation and provisions.
+February 1620 — The Separatists join a joint-stock company to raise money to help pay for transportation and provisions.
 They work with a group of investors who called themselves the “Merchant Adventurers,” including Thomas Weston.
 In order to raise enough money, the Adventurers decided to send a group of their own settlers — also known as planters — on the voyage with the Separatists.

 July 22, 1620 — 125 Separatists from Robinson’s congregation set sail from Delfshaven, Holland on a ship called the Speedwell.
 The Speedwell sails to England and joins the Mayflower at Southampton.
 Robinson stays in Leiden because of his age, along with the majority of the congregation.

 August 15, 1620 — The Speedwell and Mayflower sail out of Southampton, on their way to the New World.
 The Separatists are on the Speedwell.
 Unfortunately, the Speedwell leaks and needs repairs.
 The ships stop in Dartmouth, England, and repairs are made to the Speedwell.

 August 17, 1620 — The repairs to the Speedwell are completed, but stormy weather keeps the ships from leaving.
 When the weather cleared, the ships set sail again.
 However, the Speedwell continues to leak and the ships are forced to stop at Plymouth, England.
 At Plymouth, it is decided that Speedwell will not be able to make the voyage and everyone will need to go on the Mayflower.
 Around 20 of the Separatists decide to stay in England, including Robert Cushman.